sualeh/creditcardnumber/README.md

 *Credit Card Number* is a Java library that can provide details of a bank issued credit card number.

+> The goal of this project is to use publicly and freely available documentation to create a reliable Java library to provide information about credit card numbers.

 All classes are immutable and thread-safe.
+All getter methods return non-null values.
 The standard `toString()` function formats data in a readable form.
 Validity is enforced by JUnit tests.

 Java 6 or newer is required.
+This library deliberately supports Java 6, to make it usable in Android apps.
 In order to be Java 8 ready, Credit Card Number depends on Stephen Colebourne's [ThreeTen backport project](https://github.com/ThreeTen/threetenbp), a port of [JSR 310](https://jcp.org/en/jsr/detail?id=310) to Java 6.

-> The goal of this project is to use publicly and freely available documentation to create a reliable Java library to provide information about credit card numbers.

 Some resources consulted are:
 * [Bank card number](http://en.wikipedia.org/wiki/Bank_card_number)